rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 export default robin;
 {{< /highlight >}}

-You can leave out the curly braces for the import to import the default export:
+Leave out the curly braces for the import to import the default export:

 {{< highlight javascript >}}
 import developer from './file1.js';